Fannin South station

 Fannin South is an island platformed METRORail light rail station in Houston, Texas, United States.
 The station was opened on January 1, 2004, and is operated by the Metropolitan Transit Authority of Harris County, Texas (METRO).
-Serving as the southern terminus of the Red Line, this is located at the intersection of Fannin Street and West Bellfort Avenue, and is co-located with the Fannin South Park & Ride facility, which is located close to Interstate 610.
+Serving as the southern terminus of the Red Line, this is located at the intersection of Fannin Street and West Bellfort Avenue, and is co-located with the Fannin South Transit Center facility, which is located close to Interstate 610.

 Services

 The single island platform, includes two shelters are located on the platform covering small seating areas, featuring custom made ceramic panels created by artist Jonathan Brown.
 In having 1,437 spaces, this station is the only one along the Red Line with a designated parking facility operated by METRO (although others are located near private lots garages).
-The trip to the UH–Downtown station at the northern terminus takes 30 minutes with trains operating a six-minute intervals during weekdays, at twelve-minute intervals during the evenings and at twenty-minute intervals at night.
+The trip to the Northline Transit Center/HCC takes 52 minutes with trains operating a six-minute intervals during weekdays, at twelve-minute intervals during the evenings and weekend mornings/afternoons, and at twenty-minute intervals at night.